MMoTH/FEniCS-Myosim/README.md

 # FEniCS
-This repository is for the working version of fenics with the python version of MyoSim embedded.
-This does not contain the stable cpp version.
+This is the the master repository for the fenics code with myosim embedded.